-No one likes to clean the shower, and it can be a difficult job.
-But vinegar is actually a great cleaner for glass surfaces like shower doors.
-Vinegar has many benefits that make it an excellent choice for cleaning your shower, including its ability to cut through soap scum, disinfect without chemicals or harsh fumes, and remove stains on porcelain fixtures.
+Vinegar has many benefits that make it an excellent choice for cleaning your shower, including the ability to cut through soap scum, disinfect without chemicals or harsh fumes, and remove stains on porcelain fixtures.
+In my effort to go green in my home, I’ve found this a very handy method that works very well without any chemical effects.

 How to clean shower doors with vinegar